 One of the hottest topics surrounding the marijuana discussion as of late has been eliminating the criminal records of those people convicted of marijuana crimes throughout the years.
-Illinois got the trend going last year when it made expungement part of its plan to end pot prohibition statewide.
+Illinois got the trend going in 2019 when it made expungement part of its plan to end pot prohibition statewide.

 Now, other states and local jurisdictions are looking into it too.
 The overall goal is to give opportunity back to the people who have endured hardships as a result of a marijuana conviction.
 And, the cannabis community is excited about the possibilities.
 The only problem is, not everyone who has been convicted of a marijuana offense is going to be let off the hook.